-To help students who may be having a hard time with this writing technique, I created a checklist and graphic organizer to keep out on their desks while they’re working.
-So here’s the checklist and graphic organizer I mentioned earlier.
+To help students who may be having a hard time with this writing technique, I’ve created a checklist and graphic organizer to keep on their desks while they’re working.
+To grab one for yourself, just complete the form below.

 Start out by giving students the graphic organizer along with the source material.
 The organizer will help them pick out 3 pieces of evidence and then specify the reasoning for each piece of evidence.